sushmaakoju/study-work-reports/study-on-logic/README.md

 ```
 Knowledge is power, character gives respect. - Bruce lee.
+Do not pray for an easy life, pray for the strength to endure a difficult one. - Bruce Lee.
 Defeat is a state of mind - no one is ever defeated until defeat has been accepted as a reality. - Bruce Lee.
 ```
+Reference: <a href="https://brucelee.com/podcast-blog/2017/10/25/69-the-easy-life">Bruce Lee on easy life, the ease that comes when you practice self-actualization and achieve peace of mind.</a>.

 ```
 The task of the moral philosopher-thinker is to support and strengthen the voice of human conscience, to recognize